 Application Applied

-Explanation on application of the practice As disclosed in the Board Charter, the tenure of an independent director does not exceed a cumulative term of nine (9) years.
+Explanation on application of the practice : As disclosed in the Board Charter, the tenure of an independent director does not exceed a cumulative term of nine (9) years.
 Upon completion of the nine (9) years, an independent director may continue to serve on the Board as a non-independent Director.
 If the Board intends to retain an Independent Director beyond nine (9) years, it should justify and seek annual shareholders' approval through a two-tier voting process at a general meeting.
-None of the INEDs exceeds a cumulative term of nine (9) years.
+The Company will be seeking shareholders' approval at the forthcoming AGM for Encik Ahmad Jauhari, the INED who has served the Board for a

+cumulative term of more than nine (9) years since 19 January 2016, through a two-tier voting process as described in the Guidance to Practice 5.3 of MCCG.

 Explanation for departure

-Large companies are in encouraged to complete equired to complete the columns below.
-Non-large companies are e the columns below.
+Large companies are encouraged to comple quired to complete the columns below.
+Non-large companies are the columns below.

 Measure

-Timeframe
+Timeframe :